 Once you’ve identified your triggers, the process becomes a little easier.
 Acknowledging them is giving them validation.
 So many times we brush off our feelings.
 We tell ourselves we’re “overly sensitive,” “weak,” or “damaged.”
 Well, hunny, you are none of these.
 Simply wanting to improve your relationship with yourself is strong, brave, and so healthy.

 Take a moment to let yourself feel sad, let down, disappointed, frustrated, under appreciated, unloved, etc. Then, write it down.
 You don’t need to write an essay if you don’t want (we all have a ton of other things to do, right?).
 Just write down your trigger and the emotion(s) that followed.
-This gives us a paper trail to help us identify our triggers quicker in the future.
-Then say to yourself, “[Your name], I’m so sorry that (your trigger) happened.
-It’s okay to feel (emotion).
-Just know I am here for you and we can get through anything.”
-I know, you probably think I’m crazy for telling you to talk to yourself but this stuff works!
-Want to go one step further to sooth?
+This gives you a paper trail to help identify your triggers quicker in the future.
+Want to go one step further?
 Give yourself a hug.
 I’m not kidding.
 It can feel so good to just wrap your arms around yourself and squeeze.

 3. Respond to your triggers.

 Now’s the fun part!
-This is where we get to decide what healthy habits we want to use to sooth.
-This can be a bubble bath, phone call with your best friend, face mask, butt-kicking workout, your favorite healthy meal, a comforting cup of tea, a nature walk, meditation, Yoga class, or your favorite Netflix show.
+This is where we get to decide what healthy habits we want to use as self-care tools.
+This can be a bubble bath, phone call with your best friend, face mask, butt-kicking workout, a satisfying healthy meal, a comforting cup of tea, a nature walk, meditation, Yoga class, or your favorite Netflix show.
 Yup, once you identify and acknowledge your triggers you’ve already done the work and you are welcome to give in to distraction.
 Why?
 Because I can guarantee that the way you feel after going through Steps 1 and 2 will be completely different than if you jumped straight to 3.
-We’ve changed the decision to sooth from compulsive and hurtful to deliberate and productive.
+We’ve changed the path to coping from compulsive and hurtful to deliberate and productive.